aiidateam/aiida-tutorials/docs/pages/2019_Xiamen/sections/first_taste.rst

 ------------------------------

 Now, this Quantum ESPRESSO calculation ran on your (virtual) machine, which was already pre-configured in AiiDA.
-This works fine for test calculations but production runs you'll need to run on a compute cluster.
+This works fine for test calculations but for production runs you'll need to run on a compute cluster.

 For the purposes of this tutorial, you'll run on your neighbor's computer. ask IP address of your neighbor